-5.1 Use of Mobile Phones Policy
+5.1 Use of Mobile Phones and other Smart Devices Policy

-5.1.1 Our policy on use of mobile phones, cameras and sharing of images is set out in our ICT Acceptable Use policy and is reviewed regularly.
+5.1.1 Our policy on use of mobile phones and other smart devices, cameras and sharing of images is set out in our ICT Acceptable Use policy and is reviewed regularly.
 It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the school has developed a policy to outline the required protocol for all staff, students, volunteers and parents/carers.